qatrackplus/qatrackplus/README.md

 Python programming language using the Django web framework so that QC data may be entered, reviewed, and analyzed using a web browser.

+Take a look at the [screenshots](https://bitbucket.org/tohccmedphys/qatrackplus/wiki/screenshots) to get an idea of the interface.

 The main features include:

 * ability to define QC tests via an user-friendly interface.
 Configuration settings are